Engineering IC interview prep.

 • A cybersecurity-vendor's EDR ingest receives telemetry from 500K customer endpoints; average 50 events/sec/endpoint steady, 5x burst on incident; average event 1KB.
 Target hot-path detection P99 200ms, 99.9% availability. (a) Average + peak EPS. (b) Daily + annual storage growth (raw, before compression). (c) Streaming bus partitions needed if one partition holds ~30K EPS sustained. (d) Ingest servers needed (assume ~5K EPS / server for parse + enrich + forward).

-• Design a real-time detection pipeline for the firm's telemetry: agents emit ~25M EPS at steady state; detections must fire within 200ms P99; rules + ML models update frequently.
+• Design a real-time detection pipeline for this firm's telemetry: agents emit ~25M EPS at steady state; detections must fire within 200ms P99; rules + ML models update frequently.
 Walk me through it.

 • A real-time detection service that normally runs at P99 200ms is suddenly at 1.2s; P50 is roughly unchanged; customers are reporting delayed alerts.
 Walk me through how you'd diagnose + fix.